 Does your company have a voice?
 4 easy tips for defining your internal brand voice

 How you speak and what you say is central to any communication strategy.
-Organizations aware of this pay extra attention to their voice and tone when communicating externally.
+Organizations aware of this pay extra attention to their brand voice and tone when communicating externally.
 But, what about when connecting with your internal audience?

 Too often, organizations aren’t as vigilant when it comes to their internal brand and voice.